-Shabbat Parashat Ki Tissa/Shabbat Parah Old Habits Die Hard
+Shabbat Parashat Ki Tissa Old Habits Die Hard

 Habits are very hard to break.
 Routines are very difficult to change.
 There are many examples in the world of this reality.
 Ask someone who has ever tried to stop biting their fingernails how hard it is to do it.
-Did you ever notice how basketball player LeBron James used to chew on his fingernails when he was sitting on the bench during a time out or when he was getting a short rest in his early years in the N.B.A.?
+Did you ever notice how basketball player LeBron James used to chew on his fingernails when he was sitting on the bench during a time out or when he was getting a short rest?
 Journalists and sports commentators regularly used to ask him about his habit because of the impact it had on his public image.
 It made him look childish, immature, and unable to control his nerves.
 His reply was that it had nothing to do with nerves; it was just a bad habit that he picked up when he was a really young kid.
 He knew full well that it was a bad habit, bad for his teeth, and damaging to his public image.
 He just had a really hard time breaking the habit.
 Old habits are VERY hard to break.